thoughtbot/presskit/DESCRIPTION.md

 laptops, phones, computer code, and good old human connections.

-thoughtbot was founded in 2003 and has offices in Boston, San Francisco, New York City, London, Raleigh, Austin, and Washington, DC.
+thoughtbot was founded in 2003 and has offices in Boston, San Francisco, New York City, London, Raleigh, and Austin.

 ## For startups